confluence/python-textbok/python_notes/Python_Basics.rst

 * describe what the program does
 * describe (in higher-level terms than the code) how the program works

 It is not necessary to comment each line.
-You should comment in appropriate places where it might not be clear what is going on.
-You can also put a short comment describing what is taking place in the next few instructions following the comment.
+We should comment in appropriate places where it might not be clear what is going on.
+We can also put a short comment describing what is taking place in the next few instructions following the comment.

 Some languages also have support for comments that span multiple lines, but Python does not.
-If you want to type a very long comment in Python, you should split it into multiple shorter lines and put a ``#`` at the start of each line.
+If we want to type a very long comment in Python, we need to split it into multiple shorter lines and put a ``#`` at the start of each line.

 ..
 Note:: It is possible to insert a multi-line string literal into